- Telephone 0131 226 5097

 - Low point: More mezze dishes, less chip dishes please

 A cosy Mediterranean bistro in the heart of Edinburgh, Laila's is found in a quaint curved stone building in the heart of the Old Town.
 Surrounded by rustic exposed brickwork and Mediterranean canvases, nestle in cosy upholstered booths while enjoying a host of mezzes and Lebanese specials, succulent meat dishes and decadent Middle Eastern-style desserts.

 - Provides: Halal options, Children's portions, Children's high chairs, Outdoor tables, Free wi-fi

 - Music on stereo: Mix of easy listening

 - Open since: 2013

-- BYOB: No corkage charge corkage (Wine, beer and cider only.
+- BYOB: No corkage charge, but 30p recycling charge per glass bottle applies. corkage (Wine, beer and cider only.
 No alcohol served in restaurant.)